jujhars13/DevSecOps-capability-model/about.md

 ## Capability Model

+Use this capability model to map where you are on the DevSecOps journey.

+Look at the principles matrix and read the questions, based on your answers to the questions and score yourself for that principle.
+Simply fork the project and modify the `data/tableData.json` and change the team names and scores to model your organisation.
+Or even add your own principles to model your organisations capability needs.

+### Thanks

 This capability model was derived, influenced and inspired by:

 [Gene Kim](https://twitter.com/RealGeneKim), [Jez Humble](https://twitter.com/jezhumble) and [Dr. Nicole Forsgren](https://twitter.com/nicolefv) via the books: